CosmosDB/labs/java/labs/01-creating_partitioned_collection.md

 ## Populate a Container with Items using the SDK

-> You will now use the .NET SDK to populate your container with various items of varying schemas.
-These items will be serialized instances of multiple C# classes in your project.
+> You will now use the Java SDK to populate your container with various items of varying schemas.
+These items will be serialized instances of multiple Java classes in your project.

 ### Populate Container with Data

-1. In the Visual Studio Code window, look in the **Explorer** pane and verify that you have a **DataTypes.cs** file in your project folder.

-    > This file contains the data classes you will be working with in the following steps.

-1. Double-click the **Program.cs** link in the **Explorer** pane to open the file in the editor.
+1. Double-click the **Lab01Main.java** link in the **Explorer** pane to open the file in the editor, if it is not opened already.

 1. Locate the using block within the **Main** method and delete any existing code: